toystar4u/pointer/latest/mbc/README.md

   * change the default Ublox UART baudrate to 115200
   * change the default -T option to 'g'
   * handle NaN value for TROP interpolation
-  * reset the PNTSolver when solution is NaN value

 - 2024-05-13 :
   * POINT SSR SMT05 changed